Bennio/code-samples/python/get_cluster_info_v3/readme.rst

 Changelog
 .........

+- 2019.07.22 - Removed all references to PDF generation and replaced with HTML generation
-- 2019.09.18 - Rewrote large parts for better Python readability
+- 2019.07.18 - Rewrote large parts for better Python readability
 - 2018.08.30 - Committed setup.py and Pipenv usage suggestions.
 Added some exception handling re PC host vs PE host.
 - 2018.07.21 - Added better parameter input and options.
 - 2018.04.22 - Updated with installation and usage instructions for Windows 10 64-bit.